 in 1280 x 960 resolution

 With a Rainbow-scented name that’s old school even for ’83, Silver Mountain may be what fellow Swedes Axewitch and E.F.
-Band thought they could sound like by that time and failed.
+Band thought they could sound like by this time and failed.

-Blurb of historical insignificance: guitarist/vocalist Jonas Hansson trudged up through the late ‘70s with this project in his tired arms, relief coming ever so briefly with a very early and very forgotten Man of No Present Existence single.
+Blurb of historical insignificance: guitarist/vocalist Jonas Hansson trudged up through the late ‘70s with this project in his tired arms and found relief ever so briefly with his very early and very forgotten Man of No Present Existence single.
 Local musicians marched in and out of the line-up (along with someone named Yngwie, or so it is fabled).
-Late ’82 saw Roadrunner throw him a hand and with that, brains started a’ shakin’.
+Late ’82 saw Roadrunner throw him a hand and with that, brains started shakin’.

 There’s a good thing here with Shakin’ Brains, a slab that’s confident, snappy, and savvy yet smacked by a small hand of imperfection.
 First Jens, then brother Anders over to Malmsteen’s classic project (and the significance comes full circle), then after various stops in-between, singly with Stratovarius and Hammerfall.